 In today’s society, our attention is captured by our cell phones, social media, and the news.
-It seems like sitting still and enjoying the moment is a concept of the past.
+Sitting still and enjoying the moment seems like a concept of the past.
 For people with attention-deficit hyperactivity disorder (ADHD), sitting still and focusing on one thing, unfortunately, does not exist.
 To battle this neurobiological disorder, a doctor will often prescribe Adderall.
 It has become extremely popular throughout the United States across all demographics.
-According to American Addiction Centers, an alarming 50 million people were prescribed stimulants such as Adderall in 2011, nearly 15% of the United States population.
+According to American Addiction Centers, an alarming 50 million people have been prescribed stimulants such as Adderall in 2011, nearly 15% of the United States population.

 What is Adderall?

 Adderall is defined as being a combination of amphetamine and dextroamphetamine, both being central nervous system stimulants that target nerves and chemicals in the brain.
-Adderall increases the amount of serotonin, norepinephrine, and dopamine in the brain, bringing clarity and focus to individuals who normally are in a state over overstimulation.
+Adderall increases the amount of serotonin, norepinephrine, and dopamine in the brain, bringing clarity and focus to individuals who typically are in a state of overstimulation.
 Adderall is mainly used to treat Attention Deficit Hyperactivity Disorder (ADHD) but can also be prescribed for narcolepsy.
-An individual that is diagnosed with ADHD seemingly has lower levels of dopamine in the brain which in turn requires them to constantly seek stimulation.
+An individual diagnosed with ADHD seemingly has lower dopamine levels in the brain, requiring them to seek stimulation constantly.

 Signs of Adderall Abuse

 Adderall is used by millions of people every year for various reasons.
-Some prefer the way it helps them focus on school or work, others choose to take it due to the “high” you receive by taking large amounts.
-Individuals that frequently take Adderall are prone to becoming addicted by increasing the amount they consume on a day-to-day basis.
+Some prefer how it helps them focus on school or work, while others choose to take it due to the “high” you receive by taking large amounts.
+Individuals that frequently take Adderall are prone to becoming addicted by increasing their daily consumption.
 If you believe your loved one is abusing Adderall, some key signs they might exhibit are: